ssbc/ssb-meta-feeds-spec/README.md

 ```

 In order for existing applications to know that the existing feed
-supports meta feeds, a special message is created on the `main` feed (notice
+supports meta feeds, a special message of type `metafeed/announce`
+is created on the `main` feed (notice this is JSON, because the
-this is JSON, because the main feed is not in Bendy Butt):
+ main feed is not in Bendy Butt):

 ```js
 {